bradley-mark/AWS-WordPress-ElasticBeanstalk/README.md

 4. Choose **Review and launch**
 5. Review the available options.
 Choose the available option you want to use, and when you're ready, choose **Create app**

-**Elastic Beanstalk created resources**

-**EC2 instance** – An Amazon Elastic Compute Cloud (Amazon EC2) virtual machine configured to run web apps on the platform that you choose.

-Each platform runs a specific set of software, configuration files, and scripts to support a specific language version, framework, web container, or combination of these.
-Most platforms use either Apache or NGINX as a reverse proxy that sits in front of your web app, forwards requests to it, serves static assets, and generates access and error logs.

-**Instance security group** – An Amazon EC2 security group configured to allow inbound traffic on port 80.
-This resource lets HTTP traffic from the load balancer reach the EC2 instance running your web app.
-By default, traffic isn't allowed on other ports.

-**Load balancer** – An Elastic Load Balancing load balancer configured to distribute requests to the instances running your application.
-A load balancer also eliminates the need to expose your instances directly to the internet.

-**Load balancer security group** – An Amazon EC2 security group configured to allow inbound traffic on port 80.
-This resource lets HTTP traffic from the internet reach the load balancer.
-By default, traffic isn't allowed on other ports.

-**Auto Scaling group** – An Auto Scaling group configured to replace an instance if it is terminated or becomes unavailable.

-**Amazon S3 bucket** – A storage location for your source code, logs, and other artifacts that are created when you use Elastic Beanstalk.

-**Amazon CloudWatch alarms** – Two CloudWatch alarms that monitor the load on the instances in your environment and that are triggered if the load is too high or too low.
-When an alarm is triggered, your Auto Scaling group scales up or down in response.

-**AWS CloudFormation stack** – Elastic Beanstalk uses AWS CloudFormation to launch the resources in your environment and propagate configuration changes.
-The resources are defined in a template that you can view in the AWS CloudFormation console.

-**Domain name** – A domain name that routes to your web app in the form *subdomain.region.elasticbeanstalk.com*.

 **Configure security groups and environment properties**

 **Modify the inbound rules on the security group that's attached to your RDS instance**